inno-devops-labs/S24-core-course-labs/app_python/README.md

 - the test cases are concise
 - each of them isolates some part of functionality and tests it separately
 - the names of the testing functions are clear and reflect the purpose of the tests

+## CI

+Github actions is used for setting up a CI pipeline that have the following jobs:
+* code quality check
+* security check
+* docker image build and push